mogenius/docs/mogenius/docs/tutorials/how-to-set-up-mariadb-and-phpmyadmin-in-the-cloud.md

 Next, you can either use an existing empty repo or create a new one by clicking the “+” symbol.
 Select a name for the new repo and create it.

-Specify a name for this service, select the branch in your repo and stage in your cloudspace you want to use.
+Specifiy a name for this service, select the branch in your repo and stage in your cloudspace you want to use.

 Now we need to set the environment variables, two of which are mandatory: Root password and Hostname, which is the MariaDB service you just set up.
 Select the right secret for MYSQL_Root_PASSWORD from the dropdown menu (the one you just created named MariaDB_ROOT_Password) and the MariaDB service you just set up from the dropdown menu for host name.